Paymo Logo

 On the other hand, a project manager’s role is more tactical, focusing primarily on the execution side.

-They have to take the product vision from the product manager, develop a project timeline around it, and plan the work for the development team to hit important goals and deadlines.
+They have to take the product vision from the product manager, develop a project timeline around it, and plan the work for the development team to hit essential goals and deadlines.
 Or, to put it simply, their responsibility is to successfully bring a project to completion within the agreed budget, time, and quality – one project at a time.

 This goal usually breaks down into three activities:

-NOTE: If you’re a project manager looking for user-friendly software with good reporting tools to help you with project planning, check out these top project planning software.
+Note: If you’re a project manager looking for user-friendly software with good reporting tools to help you with project planning, check out these top project planning software.

 The project manager might also gather the user requirements but have little to say in defining and prioritizing them, thus aiding the product manager in writing the user stories.
 This reassures them that instructions are as straightforward as possible for the team so they can easily stick with them.

-NOTE: If you’d like to see the expectations for a project manager position, look at our complete analysis of 200+ project management job descriptions.
+Note: If you’d like to see the expectations for a project manager position, look at our complete analysis of 200+ project management job descriptions.

 Can you handle both roles at the same time?